wanja-susan/Dannys--dinner/README.md

 8. What is the total items and amount spent for each member before they became a member?
 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?
 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+# Solutions
+The solutions to the query questions can be found in the "solutions" file.